renjie-liang/renal-ct-data-plan/README.md

 ## Environment Configuration

-The included `environment.yml` file specifies the computational environment used in this project.
+The included `environment.yml` file specifies the core computational environment used in this project.
+It includes essential packages for medical image processing, deep learning, and natural language processing.

 ```bash
 # Clone the repository